TutorPatil/MavenProject/README.md

 This project has everything integrated

-It has TestNG, Maven, Exten Report, GIT everything integrated...
+It has TestNG, Maven, Extent Report, GIT everything integrated...

 It also has code to Read data from MySQL DB.